Nargeshdb/ResourceLeakDocker/README.md

 Docker's memory limit for containers.
 We set a memory limit of 14GB for Docker when running the container.

-See the INSTALL.md file for more information on how the Docker image was produced, and instructions on how to build the tool outside of Docker (i.e., if you wish to make modifications to the tool or build off of it).
+See the INSTALL.md file if you are interested in extending our tool, rather than reproducing the results in the paper.

 ### Contents